Welcome to Our New Blog

 Even a moderate incident is exacerbated in the summer months with lower water flow to dilute and remove pollutants.
 And there seems to be no slow down in the numbers of incidents occuring.
 Once they become “routine” they’re just not as newsworthy as the major ones on the Teifi, Gwili and others earlier this year.

 There are agencies such as the local rivers trusts and Afonydd Cymru, their umbrella organisation, who are doing everything they reasonably can to improve matters, but as it stands this is falling on patently deaf ears.
-Even requests for meetings with publicly funded bodies are being stonewalled by WAG policy makers, as this recently published correspondence clearly demonstrates.
+Even requests for meetings with publicly funded bodies are being stonewalled by WAG policy makers.

 So it’s important that we add our collective voice in support of Afonydd Cymru and the local rivers trusts.
 Your feedback to ourselves will be forwarded, or you can contact them directly to find our how you can make a difference.
 They do great work on behalf of anglers as well as others who use and enjoy rivers and wetlands.
 The vociferous support of the thousands of regular visitors to Fishing in Wales will be hugely beneficial in helping to influence the decision-makers to act decisively and swifty.